 The Day of the Jubilee dawned bright and sunny and bitterly cold and the bailiffs and the hastily recruited pikesmen quickly forced the peasants to line the roads and cheer at pike point as the king rode past in his carriage to the town square where three lucky prisoners were to be hung to celebrate his twenty five year rule.

-All the nobility were clustered around the square moaning that they were cold and they wished the king would go back to playing with Cuckoo clocks and Princess Lilla and her mother waited among them suddenly a great jeer went up as the King's coach appeared from his modest dwelling in Edensdorf Strasse and clattered up the main street pulled by Trojan, the cess pool emptier's cart horse which was not used to working in daylight and staggered around as if drunk.
+All the nobility were clustered around the square moaning that they were cold and they wished the King would hurry up and Princess Lilla and her mother waited among them.
+Suddenly a great jeer went up as the King's coach appeared and clattered up the main street pulled by Trojan, the cess pool emptier's cart horse which was not used to working in daylight and staggered around as if drunk.

 "He's not wearing any clothes!" the cry went up.